EXPRESSCLUSTER/Data-Dedup/README.md

 # Data Deduplication with EXPRESSCLUSTER X
 A file server often will have redundant files stored across its volume.
 Data Deduplication can optimize free space by identifying duplicated portions of a volume and optimizing redundancies.
 For a good overview of Data Deduplication, why it is useful, and when it can be used, please see this [Microsoft website](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview).
 Data Deduplication is available for Windows Server 2016 and Windows Server 2019 on NTFS volumes.
-This document looks at using Data Deduplication on an EXPRESSCLUSTER mirror disk and shared disk.
+Microsoft gives information about [Data Deduplication interoperability](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/interop) and what is supported and what is not supported.
+"Failover Clustering is fully supported, if every node in the cluster has the Data Deduplication feature installed."
+The document below looks at using Data Deduplication on an EXPRESSCLUSTER mirror disk and shared disk.
 *\*Note that his is not a comprehensive document and only limited testing was performed.*

 ## Tested Environment